• Conference Date

 She holds a Ph.D. and a Master’s degree from the University of Cologne, as well as an MBA from Indiana University.
 Her research focuses on digital business models, media and technology management, regulatory issues, and emerging technologies, including artificial intelligence.
 She has published more than 300 peer-reviewed journal articles and conference papers.
 Please find her full CV and publication list under mtm.uni-koeln.de/team-loebbecke-home-engl.htm.

-Title of the presentation: AI Hype or Habit?
+AI Hype or Habit?
 How Normalization Reshapes Value and Competition in Business, Media, and Academia

 Inauguration session on June 10, 2026.